cyberphone/fwp/README.md

-# FIDO Web Pay
+## FIDO Web Pay (FWP)

+This is a Web-based FWP emulator using the WebAuthn API.

-Just a place for experiments at the moment...
+It is intended as a proof-of-concept for the [FWP specification](https://fido-web-pay.github.io/specification/).